mietzen/AKS-ArgoCD-tutorial/README.md

 **Prerequisites:**

-We’ll use the [30-Day Free Azure Account](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account) for this tutorial.
-After registering, set up the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your local machine.
-After installation, run `az login` to log in to your Azure account, and `az aks install-cli` to install the AKS `kubectl` CLI tool.
+We will need a Azure Account for this tutorial, I you don't have one, you can use the [30-Day Free Azure Account](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account).
+After registering, set up the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your local machine and run `az login` to log in to your Azure account.
+Then setup `kubectl` by running `az aks install-cli`.
+We will also need [Helm](https://helm.sh/docs/intro/install/#through-package-managers) to be installed.

 Later, we’ll also need a domain that we can point to our Kubernetes ingress.
 I’ll use my own, but you can easily use [DuckDNS](https://www.duckdns.org/) instead.

-Let’s define some variables that we’ll use throughout the setup:
+First define some variables that we’ll use throughout the setup:

 ```shell
 # Resource group name